 The Madresfield Bell Ringers are very active and welcome new members.
 Anyone interested can contact tower captain Geoff on 01684 572495.

 The church is a popular venue for weddings and baptisms, and burials still take place in the churchyard.

-Please note that when services are not being held the church is normally locked.
-For further information about access, and enquiries about baptisms, confirmation, weddings and funerals, please contact the Rector,
+For further information about access, and enquiries about baptisms, confirmation, weddings and funerals, please contact the Rector at:

 31 The Greenway